HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-1 Operator classes etc.md

    - Access to exclusive Extra-only sections of bands
    - Can get accredited as a Volunteer Examiner to administer exams for new and upgrading operators of any license class

-> **Key Information:** Each person may hold only one operator/primary station license grant.
+You may come across other license classes besides these; that's because the rules have changed over the years and the Novice, Technician Plus, and Advanced licenses are no longer issued to new licensees.
+There are still people out there who hold Novice or Advanced licenses but that's a topic outside of the scope of this book.

-Each person can only hold *one operator/primary station license grant*, regardless of how many locations they operate from. {{< link id="T1A04" >}} This means you'll have just one call sign, even if you have multiple radios or operating locations.
+> **Key Information:** Each person may hold only one operator/primary station license grant. {{< link id="T1A04" >}} This means you'll have just one call sign, even if you have multiple radios or operating locations.

 #### License Verification